Henkjan1110/intro-programming-website/data/week6/1-objects-within-objects.md

 </sample-output>

-Tip!
-When a value is added to an ArrayList, it goes to the end of the list.
-As such, the most recently added value is in the last index of the list - the `length` method provided by the list is useful for finding the last index.
-You can remove an element from a particular index using the `remove` method provided by the list.
+Tip: When a value is added to an `ArrayList`, it is appended to the end of the list.
+Therefore, the most recently added value will be in the last index of the list.
+To find the last index, you can use the `length` method provided by the list.
+Additionally, you can remove an element from a specific index using the `remove` method provided by the list.

 </programming-exercise>

 ## Objects in an Instance Variable List

-A list that is an object's instance variable can contain objects other than strings as long as the type of objects in the list is specified when defining the list.
+An object's instance variable list can hold various types of objects as long as the type is specified when defining the list.

-In the previous section, we created a class called `AmusementParkRide`, which was used to check whether or not a person was eligible to get on a particular ride.
-The `Amusement park` class looks like the following.
+In the previous section, we created an `AmusementParkRide` class to verify if a person met the requirements to go on a specific ride.
+Here's an example of how the `AmusementPark` class might look like:

 ```java
 public class AmusementParkRide {